chaoge525/soafee_demo/documentation/builds.rst

 Build configs are modular, where combining config files will result in an image produced with their combined configuration.
-Further, build configs files can extend other build configs files, thereby enabling specialised configurations that inherit common and thus shared build configurations.
+Further, build configs files can extend other build configs files, thereby enabling specialized configurations that inherit common and thus shared build configurations.

 The kas build configs implemented for the EWAOL project fall into two